git-pull/tao-of-tmux/manuscript/11-tips-and-tricks.md

         export PAGER="most"
     fi

+So save that to a file, let's say `~/.dot-config/most.sh`.

+Then you can [`source`](https://en.wikipedia.org/wiki/Dot_(command)) is in via your main rc file.

+{language=shell, line-numbers=off}
+    source $HOME/.dot-config/most.sh

+If you keep that pattern (or something close to it), you're on your way to have a cross-platform, modular dot config.
+If you need some inspiration you can check my public permissively licensed config at <https://github.com/tony/.dot-config>.
+I document it pretty well and welcome you to copy/paste from it too.

 ## Log tailing

 Not tmux specific, but powerful when used in tandem with it.
 You can run a